jpverkamp/blog/content/reviews/books/Brandon Sanderson/Skyward/1 - Skyward.md

 The last neat bit comes across with the discovery of an  {{< spoiler >}}old but technically advanced crashed starship with an AI that gives it a wonderful personality all its own{{< /spoiler >}}  .
 Like those 'teen outcast finds a dragon and raises it in hiding' gone scifi.
 Well done that.
 Well done.

 If there was absolutely anything negative to say about the story... it's that only 1 of the planned 4 books is out so far!
 Book 2 is due out this fall, but 3 and 4 not for a few years.
-And that's only because Sanderson has to finish his {{< goodreads book="The Way of Kings" text=" 10 book doorstopper fantasy Epics " >}} , the {{< goodreads book="The Final Empire" text=" second trilogy of a 4 arc fantasy epic across time " >}} , and all the other projects he's still working on.
+And that's only because Sanderson has to finish his [[The Way of Kings|10 book doorstopper fantasy Epics ]]() , the [[The Final Empire|second trilogy of a 4 arc fantasy epic across time ]]() , and all the other projects he's still working on.

 Sanderson, you are a wonderful mad genius... and you've done it again.